xieweiAlex/English_Learning/words/2024/words-Dec-24.md

 [Week 4](#week-4)| [Week 3](#week-3) | [Week 2](#week-2)| [Week 1](#week-1) |

+A **hygrometer** can determine how much humidity is in your home.
+Some central humidifiers come equipped with hygrometers, but you can also find them at hardware stores.

+We cheer, we celebrate.
+It’s a big show and a lot of fun, but how many of us—in a rush for a kiss from a loved one or as the glasses **clink** together.

+We have published an **obituary** of Jimmy Carter, America’s 39th president.
+China’s firms are **taking flight**, worrying its rulers. - Policymakers at home and abroad are anxious about **offshoring**.

+World **Exhibition or Exposition**.
+**Aristotle** was valued because of his clear **exposition** of rational thought.
+Whisk the cream into the mixture to **emulsify** it. ??
+**redoubt**??

-And I think it's just totally gratuitous.
-It's mindless.
+And I think it's just totally **gratuitous**.
+It's **mindless**. -
-bobsled.
+**bobsled**.

 > To be deemed organic, eggs must be uncaged, fed a diet free of pesticides and fertilisers, hormones and antibiotics, and kept with higher standards of animal welfare (where practices like beak trimming are banned).
 Organic eggs are stamped with an 0 on their shells – and make up just 3 per cent of the eggs available to buy in supermarkets.

 > Poached and boiled come out on top with the least calories and, surprisingly, cooking them in butter is lower in fat and calories than frying in olive oil.
 > “How you cook your eggs can affect their nutrient profile,”

 Avoid **plucking** which can lead to infections and ingrown hairs

 **blithe, lithesome, blithe**
 He's not his usual **blithe** and festive self, is he?
-**abate, abet, ablate**. vv
+**bate**, **abate, abet, ablate**. vv

 **Distraught**, vv
-**tightfisted, stingy, frugal, cheap, scrimping, skimping**
+**tightfisted, stingy, frugal, cheap, scrimping, skimping**, **tightwad**
 **prudent, judicious, sensible**
 **spendthrift, profligate, squander**